wusyong/tokio-async-std/README.md

 Someone asked for it, so here it is.
 But frankly speaking, both `tokio` and `async-std` already have comprehensive functionalities.
 Just choose the one you are fond of shouldn't get anything wrong.
 This is the one for people who **really really really** want to use interface of `async-std` but also need to use crates from `tokio` ecosystem.

-## Usage
+## How do I use it?

 Add `tokio-async-std` to `Cargo.toml` as dependency.
 The main and minor version follow the same semver from `async-std`.
-Then simply put this and everything else should feel like the same.
+Then simply put import it and everything else should feel like the same.
+The library name is also same.

 ```rust
 use async_std;